 Facing foreclosure is a scary and unsettling time for homeowners.
 It can be difficult to determine what options you may have; much less deciding which one works best for your situation.
 There are a number of steps you can take when you’ve fallen behind on your payments.
 Housing counseling is available to help you determine which steps make the most sense in your situation.

-With today’s volatile job market and economic problems, home foreclosure is at an epidemic level.
+With today’s volatile job market and economic problems due to the pandemic, home foreclosure is at an all time high.
 Many people believe that the banks don’t care if you have just lost your job or if you have suddenly become ill, and believe that regardless of the reason, failure to pay your mortgage will result in the foreclosure of your home.

 It may be true that banks don’t care about you personally, but they definitely care about your money.
 There are a few important things that you should know if you feel as though foreclosing is a possibility.
 We’ll share some advice and tips to help you avoid foreclosure.